Synthetic G-jet-structures in modal homotopy type theory: Structures on -manifolds

-\end{definition} An important notion we will introduce in the end of this section, is a \emph{torsionfree} $G$-structure.
-In some sense to be made precise, these $G$-structures will be trivial on all formal disks.
-Before we can do this, we need to be able to restrict $G$-structures to formal disks, or more generally, to pull them back along formally étale maps. \begin{definition} \begin{enumerate} \item For $M$ a microformal $\DD_e$-space and $f:N\to M$ a formally étale map from some type $N$, there is a map $f^\ast:\Gstr(M)\to\Gstr(N)$. \item For the special case of formal disk inclusions $\iota_x:\DD_x\to M$ and $\Theta:\Gstr(M)$, we call $\iota_x^\ast\Theta$ the \notion{restriction} of $\Theta$ to the formal disk at $x$. \end{enumerate} \end{definition} \begin{construction}[of $f^\ast$] Let $\Theta\equiv(\varphi,\eta):\Gstr(M)$.
+\end{definition} An important notion that we will introduce in the end of this section, is a \emph{torsion-free} $G$-structure.
+In some sense to be made precise, these $G$-jet-structures will be trivial on all formal disks.
+Before we can do this, we need to be able to restrict $G$-jet-structures to formal disks, or more generally, to pull them back along formally étale maps. \begin{definition} \begin{enumerate} \item For $M$ a formal $\DD_e$-space and $f:N\to M$ a formally étale map from some type $N$, there is a map $f^\ast:\Gstr(M)\to\Gstr(N)$. \item For the special case of formal disk inclusions $u_x:\DD_x\to M$ and $\Theta:\Gstr(M)$, we call $ u_x^\ast\Theta$ the \notion{restriction} of $\Theta$ to the formal disk at $x$. \end{enumerate} \end{definition} \begin{construction}[of $f^\ast$] Let $\Theta\equiv(\varphi,\eta):\Gstr(M)$.
 Then we can paste the triangle constructed in \ref{differential-as-2-cell} to the triangle given by $(\varphi,\eta)$:

 We define the result of the pasting to be $f^\ast(\varphi,\eta):\Gstr(N)$.
 Or, put differently: